 - 37 The hoist systems in the shafts and all shaft furnishings are designed to resist the dynamic - forces of the hoisting system and to withstand a design-basis earthquake of 0.1 g.
-Appendix D2 - of the WIPP RCRA Part B Permit Application (DOE, 1997) provided engineering design-basis - earthquake report which provides the basis for seismic design of WIPP facility structures.
-The - 41 waste hoist is equipped with a control system that will detect malfunctions or abnormal operations of the hoist system (such as overtravel, overspeed, power loss, circuitry failure, or starting in a wrong direction) and will trigger an alarm that automatically shuts down the hoist.
+Appendix D2 - of the WIPP RCRA Part B Permit Application (DOE, 1997) provided engineering design-basis - 40 earthquake report which provides the basis for seismic design of WIPP facility structures.
+The - 41 waste hoist is equipped with a control system that will detect malfunctions or abnormal operations of the hoist system (such as overtravel, overspeed, power loss, circuitry failure, or 1 2 starting in a wrong direction) and will trigger an alarm that automatically shuts down the hoist.

 The waste hoist moves the Waste Shaft Conveyance and is a multirope, friction-type hoist.
-A

-4 counterweight is used to balance the waste shaft conveyance.
-The waste shaft conveyance
+A 3 counterweight is used to balance the waste shaft conveyance.
+The waste shaft conveyance 4 payload of 45 tons (40.824 kg).
+During loading and unloading operations, it is steadied by fixed 6 guides.
+The hoist's maximum rope speed is 500 ft (152.4 m) per min.
+7

-5 (outside dimensions) is 30 ft (9 m) high by 10 ft (3 m) wide by 15 ft (4.5 m) deep and can carry a
+(outside dimensions) is 30 ft (9 m) high by 10 ft (3 m) wide by 15 ft (4.5 m) deep and can carry a 5